 Sew by hand both ends of the strap to the bag.

 Congratulations you just finished your patchwork bag Regina, and it looks awesome!
+You love to make patchwork bags because they always look great and they are made by you!

 You can find me on Social Media too.